 Facebook gives you the option to choose between automatic bid or manual bid.
 If you choose automatic, Facebook decides the bid amount for you.
 With a manual bid, it’s the amount you set and what you’re willing to spend to achieve the result you want.

-Facebook looks at how your ad is performing based on the objectives you set for it (i.e., number of link clicks, video views, etc.) and whether users have reported any negative feedback to determine if your ad is achieving a good relevance score.
+Facebook grades your ad on the campaign objective you set for it (i.e., number of link clicks, video views, etc.) and whether users have reported any negative feedback.

-Broadly speaking, the more specific and niche you get with your audience targeting, the more expensive reaching them becomes.
+Broadly speaking, the more specific and niche you get with your audience targeting — demographics, interests, etc. — the more expensive reaching them becomes.